Summary of Clinical Data

 1. Wang, W. et al. Prevalence, incidence, and mortality of stroke in China: results from a nationwide population-based survey of 480 687 adults.
 Circulation 135, 759-771 (2017).

-2. Mozaffarian, D. et al. Heart disease and stroke statistics—2015 update: a report from the American Heart Association. circulation 131, e29-e322 (2015).
+2. Mozaffarian, D. et al. Heart disease and stroke statistics—2015 update: a report from the American Heart Association.
+Circulation 131, e29-e322 (2015).

 3. Rathore, S. S., Hinn, A. R., Cooper, L. S., Tyroler, H. A. & Rosamond, W. D. Characterization of incident stroke signs and symptoms: findings from the atherosclerosis risk in communities study.
 Stroke 33, 2718-2721 (2002).